Ethics of circumcision: Other views

 Fox and Thomson (2005) state that in the absence of "unequivocal evidence of medical benefit", it is "ethically inappropriate to subject a child to the acknowledged risks of infant male circumcision."
 Thus, they believe, "the emerging consensus, whereby parental choice holds sway, appears ethically indefensible".

 The Belgian Federal Consultative Committee for Bioethics (Comité Consultatif de Bioéthique de Belgique) (2017), after a three-year study, has ruled that circumcision of male children for non-therapeutic purposes is unethical in Belgium.
 The process is irreversible, has no medical justification in most cases, and is performed on minors unable to give their own permission, according to the committee.
 Paul Schotsmans of the University of Leuven, on behalf of the committee, noted "the child's right to physical integrity, which is protected by the International Treaty on the Rights of the Child, and in particular its protection from physical injury."
 The Belgian minister of health, Maggie De Block, replied that the federal institute for health insurance cannot check and know whether in (individual cases) a circumcision is medically justified or not and that she will continue to reimburse circumcision of minors as the safety of the child is her primary concern and she wants to avoid botched circumcisions by non-medical circumcisers.

+In their systematic review, Morris et al (2024) found that (1) arguments against neonatal male circumcision (NMC) are mostly based on low-quality evidence in support of it being high-risk, has little or no health benefit, causes psychological harm, impairs sexual function and pleasure, is unethical, and may be illegal; (2) arguments in favor of NMC are based on evidence that is generally high-quality, showing substantial wide-ranging health benefits, is low-risk, does not cause psychological harm, has no adverse effect on sexual function or pleasure, and is ethical and legal.
+On balance, the findings presented indicate that parent approved medical NMC and indeed MC at any age, by competent practitioners is ethical and consistent with the right to health.
+A decline in NMC rates, irrespective of the cause, would increase adverse medical conditions and the burden on healthcare systems.
+NMC is recognized by major, well-informed health authorities as an important public health intervention that is both ethical and legal.